I Want To...

-Henrietta Lacks was a woman who unknowingly donated her cells here at Hopkins in 1951, beginning what was the first, and, for many years, the only human cell line able to reproduce indefinitely.
+Henrietta Lacks was one of a diverse group of patients who unknowingly donated cells at Hopkins in 1951.
+The donation of Henrietta Lacks' cells began what was the first, and, for many years, the only human cell line able to reproduce indefinitely.

 Her cells, known as HeLa cells for Henrietta Lacks, remain a remarkably durable and prolific line of cells used in research around the world.
 This guide addresses several important health care, research and ethical themes addressed in the book and in the movie.

 Johns Hopkins applauds and regularly participates in efforts to raise awareness of the life and story of Henrietta Lacks.
 We were proud to support the book research and development of the film by providing full access to the Hopkins archives and granting permission to HBO to film several scenes for the movie on the Hopkins campus.

 The publication of Skloot’s book led Johns Hopkins to review our interactions with Henrietta Lacks and with the Lacks family over more than 50 years.
 At several points across those decades, we found that Johns Hopkins could have — and should have — done more to inform and work with members of Henrietta Lacks’ family out of respect for them, their privacy and their personal interests.